Computable ordinal

-In mathematics, specifically computability and set theory, an ordinal $\alpha$ is said to be computable or recursive if there is a computable well-ordering of a subset of the natural numbers having the order type $\alpha$.
+In mathematics, specifically computability and set theory, an ordinal $\alpha$ is said to be computable or recursive if there is a computable well-ordering of a computable subset of the natural numbers having the order type $\alpha$.

 It is easy to check that $\omega$ is computable.
 The successor of a computable ordinal is computable, and the set of all computable ordinals is closed downwards.